jezil2210/Backdoor/README.md

     with open(path, "rb") as file:
          return base64.b64encode(file.read())
 ```
-the logic reading the file is eazy, i just read the file that i want to download as a binary file and convert into base 64 with the module "base64", because when i read as a binary file unknow characters comes with the other characters, so converting the file to base 64 the unknow characters don't appear anymore.</br>
+the logic reading the file is eazy, i just read the file that i want to download as a binary file, and convert into base 64 with the module "base64", because, when i read as a binary file unknow characters comes with the other characters, so converting the file to base 64 the unknow characters don't appear anymore.</br>

-Anyway when i download one file from the target machine i actually sent the characters through the socket connection and receive on my machine, then one file is created with this characters tha came from the target machine, this way i have the file that i wanted in my pc.
-Now when i want to upload files to my target is the same logic i just have to send from my computer the characters(in base 64) of the file, and the target machine will receive and use the method write_file() to create a file with the characters that i want.
+Anyway when i download one file from the target machine i actually sent the characters through the socket connection and receive on my machine, then one file is created with this characters that came from the target machine, this way i have the file that i wanted on my pc.
+Now when i want to upload files to my target is the same logic i just have to send from my computer the characters(in base 64) of the file, and the target machine will receive and use the method write_file() to create a new file with the characters that i want.

 ```python
  def write_file(self, path, content):